pingcap/docs/v3.0/reference/configuration/pd-server/configuration-file.md

 ### `low-space-ratio`

-+ The threshold ratio above which the capacity of the space is insufficient
++ The threshold ratio above which the capacity of the store is insufficient
 + Default value: `0.8`
 + Minimum value: greater than `0`
 + Maximum value: less than `1`